mdfaris92/MockBLESDK-/README.md

                     });
                 }

-                //NOTE : You can get the value by changing the KEY
+                //NOTE : You can get the value of different field by changing the KEY
                 //NOTE : Check for null before Using